alexliesenfeld/health/README.md

 }
 ```

-## Caching

-Health check responses are cached to avoid sending too many request to the services that your program checks and to
-mitigate "denial of service" attacks.
-The [TTL](https://en.wikipedia.org/wiki/Time_to_live) is set to 1 second by
-default.
-If you do not want to use caching altogether, you can disable it using the
-`health.WithDisabledCache()` configuration option.

 ## Periodic Checks

 When executing health check functions synchronously (i.e., for every HTTP request), the overall response delay will be at